eljonny/TestCPP/README.md

 ## Building outside the IDE

-To build outside of the CodeLite IDE, you can run the following commands, after cloning the repo, for the debug build:
+To build outside of the any IDE, you can run the following commands, after cloning the repo, for the debug build:
 ```
 cd TestCPP